Location: 715 Camino Lejo, Santa Fe, New Mexico.

 The Santa Fe Botanical Garden at Museum Hill, designed by landscape architect W. Gary Smith, will integrate the natural and the man-made, a location of natural beauty and environmental interest transformed by excellent garden design, horticultural practice and architecture.

-Covering more than 12 acres, the Santa Fe Botanical Garden at Museum Hill will contain four separate but integrated garden experiences – The Orchard Gardens, The Naturalistic Gardens, The Courtyard Gardens and the Arroyo Trails – each reflecting different aspects of the Northern New Mexico landscape and centuries of human habitation.
+Covering more than 12 acres, the Santa Fe Botanical Garden at Museum Hill will contain four separate but integrated garden experiences – The Orchard Gardens, Ojos y Manos: Eyes and Hands, The Courtyard Gardens and the Arroyo Trails – each reflecting different aspects of the Northern New Mexico landscape and centuries of human habitation.

 Throughout the gardens native plants will be mixed with appropriate non-natives, all selected to demonstrate the variety and richness that can be achieved even in this region of scarce water.